publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptII/m__us_usc_t8_s1187.md

                     (III) The results of the application.

-        (3) __Electronic travel authorization system__
+        (3) __Electronic system for travel authorization__

             (A) __System__

-                The Secretary of Homeland Security, in consultation with the Secretary of State, shall develop and implement a fully automated electronic travel authorization system (referred to in this paragraph as the “System”) to collect such biographical and other information as the Secretary of Homeland Security determines necessary to determine, in advance of travel, the eligibility of, and whether there exists a law enforcement or security risk in permitting, the  <sup>\[4\]</sup>  <sup><sup> 4 So in original.
+                The Secretary of Homeland Security, in consultation with the Secretary of State, shall develop and implement a fully automated electronic system for travel authorization (referred to in this paragraph as the “System”) to collect such biographical and other information as the Secretary of Homeland Security determines necessary to determine, in advance of travel, the eligibility of, and whether there exists a law enforcement or security risk in permitting, the  <sup>\[4\]</sup>  <sup><sup> 4 So in original.
 Probably should be “an”. </sup></sup>  alien to travel to the United States.

             (B) __Fees__